Diversity on governing boards

 We’re committed to improving the diversity of school governing boards.

-30% of all Governors for Schools volunteers are from a Black, Asian, and minority ethnic background.
+30% of all Governors for Schools volunteers are from ethnic minority backgrounds.
 Where we can, we will help your board find someone who can bring the skills you need alongside the diversity.

 Show your commitment to recruiting skilled and diverse governors